multitudes/exercise-assembly-mini-library/README.md

 ## Creating a Static Library

 I am building a **static library** (`.a` archive) using the `ar` (archiver) command.
 This library contains my assembly implementations and is linked into my executable at compile time.
+All x86-64 assembly code is written in Intel syntax, specifically for the `nasm` assembler.

 **Static Library (`.a`):**